Victor Barker: Early life

-Barker was born Lillias Irma Valerie Barker on 27 August 1895 in Saint Clement on the Channel Island of Jersey, the child of Thomas William Barker, farmer and architect, and his wife, Lillias Adelaide Hill.
+Barker was born Lillias Irma Valerie Barker on 27 August 1895 in Saint Clement on the Channel Island of Jersey, the child of Lillias Adelaide Hill and her husband, farmer and architect Thomas William Barker.
 The family moved to Surrey in 1899.

-In April 1918, Barker married an Australian, Lieutenant Harold Arkell Smith, in Milford, Surrey.
-The marriage lasted only a short period and the husband returned to Australia early the following year.
+In April 1918, Barker married an Australian man, Lieutenant Harold Arkell Smith, in Milford, Surrey.
+The marriage lasted only a short period and Barker's husband returned to Australia early the following year.
 On 26 August 1918, Barker enrolled as a member of the Women's Royal Air Force.
-After the war, Barker moved in with Ernest Pearce-Crouch, also of the Australian Imperial Force; the couple had a boy and a girl.
+After the war, Barker moved in with Ernest Pearce-Crouch, also of the Australian Imperial Force; the couple had a son and a daughter.
 After they had moved to a farm at Climping near Littlehampton, West Sussex, Barker started to dress in a more masculine way.

-Marriage
+Marriage to Elfrida Emma Haward

 Barker left Pearce-Crouch in 1923 and began a relationship with Elfrida Emma Haward.
 Although Barker was presenting as a woman when Haward first met him, Barker wrote that he told her that he was "a man who had been injured in the war; that I was really a man acting as a woman for family reasons.
 I made some excuse about it being my mother's wish, and she believed it."
 The couple began living at the Grand Hotel in Brighton.
 By then, Barker had begun to use the name Sir Victor Barker.
 On 14 November 1923 at St Peter's Church, Brighton, Barker and Haward wed in what was later judged to be an illegal marriage.